 where is the search rate, is the resource density, and and are the body mass for the resource and the consumer, respectively (Pawar, Dell, and Van M. Savage 2012).

-We obtained estimations for the resource density and the search rate from the scaling relationships with the resource and the consumer mass, respectively (Pawar, Dell, and Van M. Savage 2012).
+We obtained estimates for resource density and the search rate from the scaling relationships with the resource and the consumer mass, respectively (Pawar, Dell, and Van M. Savage 2012).
 The coefficients of such relationships, determined by ordinary least squares regression, vary with the interaction dimensionality.
 On one hand, resource density scales with resource mass as power-law with exponents in 2D and in 3D.
 Since mean mass for resources ‘phytodetritus’ and ‘sediment’ were not available in GATEWAy, we considered the body mass of the smallest phytoplankton species (‘Fragilariopsis cylindrus’) as a proxy.
 This is justified by the fact that ‘phytodetritus’ and ‘sediment’ are mainly composed by dead or senescent phytoplankton reaching the seabed (Wolanski et al. (2011)).
 On the other hand, search rate scales with consumer mass as power-law with exponents in 2D and in 3D.

-Finally, we fit the interaction strength distribution of the food web considering six candidate models (Exponential, Gamma, log-Normal, Normal, Power-law and Uniform) using maximum likelihood (McCallum 2008), and selected the model performance by computing the Akaike Information Criterion AIC (Burnham and Anderson 2002).
+We fitted six candidate models (Exponential, Gamma, log-Normal, Normal, Power-law and Uniform) the interaction strength distribution using maximum likelihood (McCallum 2008), and selected the best fitting model by computing the Akaike Information Criterion AIC (Burnham and Anderson 2002).

 Species properties

-In order to individually characterize the species of the food web, we considered weighted and unweighted properties (Figure 2).
-The former is based on the estimation of the interaction strength described in the previous section.
-The latter is related to properties commonly used in qualitative or topological (presence/absence of interaction) food web studies (Martinez 1991; Dunne, Williams, and Martinez 2002b; Borrelli and Ginzburg 2014).
+To characterize the role of each species in the food web, we considered unweighted and weighted food web properties (Figure 2).
+Unweighted properties are related to properties commonly used in qualitative food web studies and only describe the presence or absence of interactions without any information on strength between a pairwise species link (Martinez 1991; Dunne, Williams, and Martinez 2002b; Borrelli and Ginzburg 2014).
+In contract, weighted properties capture the strength of interactions and thus differentiate importance of a link based on the procedure described above.

 Figure 2.
-Scheme of a network showing the weighted and unweighted properties we used to characterize the species of the Weddell Sea food web.
+Illustration of a network showing the weighted and unweighted properties we used to characterize the species of the Weddell Sea food web.

-As the weighted property we took into account the total mean interaction strength, meaning the average strength of all species’ interactions for each species.
-On the other hand, we considered the following unweighted properties: a) degree or the total number of trophic interactions, summing up in- and out-coming interactions (role as predator and prey, respectively); b) trophic level or the position in the food web relative to primary producers/detritus; and c) trophic similarity or the trophic overlap based on shared and unique resources and consumers.
-The following are arguments to have selected the unweighted properties.
-The degree has often been equated with importance to the structure and functioning of a community, i.e. perturbations to high-degree species may therefore have larger effects on the food web than perturbations to low-degree species (Dunne, Williams, and Martinez 2002a; references in Cirtwill et al. 2018).
-The trophic level offers information about how important a species is to its biotic community, i.e. top predators and primary producers are expected to have particularly large effects on the rest of their communities through top-down and bottom-up control, respectively (references in Cirtwill et al. 2018).
-The trophic similarity is an index of trophic overlap considering the set of prey and predators for a pair of species; it measures one of the most important aspects of species’ niches, the trophic niche, and functional aspects of biodiversity (Martinez 1991; Williams and Martinez 2000).
+To assess species roles based on the weighted food web, we focused on mean interaction strength defined as the average strength of all a species’ interactions.
+Further we calculated three unweighted species properties: a) species degree, i.e., the sum of in- and out-going interactions (REF); b) trophic level (REF); and c) trophic similarity, i.e., the trophic overlap based on shared and unique resources and consumers (REF).
+These metrics were chosen to asses a species role based on the unweighted food web.
+A species degree has often been equated with a species importance to the structure and functioning within a food web, i.e. perturbations to high-degree species may have larger effects on the food web robustness to perturbations than low-degree species (Dunne, Williams, and Martinez 2002a; references in Cirtwill et al. 2018).
+The trophic level offers information about how important a species is to its biotic community, i.e., top predators and primary producers are expected to have particularly large effects on the rest of their communities through top-down and bottom-up control, respectively (references in Cirtwill et al. 2018).
+Trophic similarity is an index of trophic overlap considering the set of prey and predators for a pair of species; it measures one of the most important aspects of species’ niches, the trophic niche, and functional aspects of biodiversity (Martinez 1991; Williams and Martinez 2000).